 Like the authentic Victorian, Edwardian, and Art Deco jewelry in our beautifully lit showcases, our showroom always pays homage to the past.
 Built in the late 1800s, our historic location in Downtown Franklin has stood the test of time with many of its original features proudly on display.

 In 2017, Julie was selected as one of eleven business owners from across the country to become a Member of the Facebook Small Business Council.
 She is also a Founding Member of the Facebook Leaders Network.
 This incredible partnership with Facebook has opened up a world of possibilities and opportunities for Walton’s.
-Learn more about the council here and watch the Facebook-produced video of the Walton’s story here:
+Watch the Facebook-produced video of the Walton’s story here:

-Specializing in pre-1940's antique and estate pieces, Walton's maintains the foundation on which Melba created the store; a place where all are welcome to share in the love and admiration for pieces of one-of-a-kind jewelry.
+At Walton's Jewelry, we are committed to building lasting relationships with our clients based on trust, integrity, and personalized service.
+Our mission is to create an unforgettable experience, offering an unparalleled selection of fine jewelry.
+Specializing in pre-1940s antique and estate pieces, Walton's maintains the foundation on which Melba created the store; a place where all are welcome to share in the love and admiration for pieces of one-of-a-kind jewelry.
+Today, under the stewardship of the third generation of the Walton family, we continue to carry forward Melba's legacy of providing exceptional jewelry that become cherished heirlooms for future generations.

 Walton's has been locally owned and operated in Franklin, Tennessee since 1974.
 Giving back to the communities that support us has always been a part of who we are.
 Our philanthropic efforts are supported by our customers and our team, who play a critical role in our community giving.
 We're proud to support the following organizations: